intel/neural-compressor/examples/pytorch/eager/speech_recognition/rnnt/README.md

 # Run

-### 1. Enable RNNT example with the auto dynamic quantization strategy of LPOT.
+### 1. Enable RNNT example with the auto dynamic quantization strategy of Neural Compressor.

   The changes made are as follows:
   1. add conf.yaml:
     This file contains the configuration of quantization.
   2. run.py->run_tune.py:
-    we added lpot support in it.
+    we added neural_compressor support in it.
   3. edit pytorch_SUT.py:
     remove jit script convertion
   4. edit pytorch/decoders.py: